tyleraclark/tyleraclark.github.io/research.md

 ### Technical Lead ###

-Development of Anticipatory Human Social Systems Models and Adversary Weapon Selection Decision Processes
+#### Development of Anticipatory Human Social Systems Models and Adversary Weapon Selection Decision Processes

 June 2019 - Present

 **Description**

-**Methods**
+> This research effort will provide the U.S. government first of-its-kind adversary social systems models in support of the Defense Advanced Research Projects Agency’s SIGMA+ Program.
+Results of this research effort, in addition to contributing to the success of the SIGMA+ Program, will also contribute greatly to the advancement of the U.S. government’s overall capability to defend against weapons of mass destruction/weapons of mass terror (WMD/WMT) threats.
+The research will result in several products that will become integral components of the SIGMA+ system, including an Adversary Weapon Selection Dataset (AWSD), an Adversary Automated Template Generation Tool (AATG Tool) and a Geospatial Risk Mapping Tool.

 **Responsibilities**